 The word bong is adapted from the Thai word baung (บ้อง), meaning a wooden cylinder or pipe cut from bamboo and used for smoking.
-The bong as we know it stays essentially true to this definition.
-It’s central identifying shape — the cylindrical neck — mirrors the robust cylinder of a bamboo stalk.
+Whether manufactured or homemade, the device as we know it stays essentially true to this definition of a bong.
+It's central identifying shape — the cylindrical neck — mirrors the robust cylinder of a bamboo stalk.

-The bong’s neck, vessel, or tube connects to the base where the water resides.
-Bongs are frequently custom-made, and come in a vast amount of shapes, sizes, and enhancement modifications, such as neck pinches or gravity chambers.
+The bong's neck, vessel, or tube connects to the base where the water resides.
+Bongs are frequently custom-made or homemade, and come in a vast amount of shapes, sizes, and modifications, such as neck pinches or gravity chambers.
 Some bongs are just a single straight tube that connects to the mouthpiece.
 Others have a wide base (usually beaker-shaped or spherical) that connects to the tube.

 Advantages of Bongs

-A major reason for the bong’s popularity is that it’s easy to use.
-Bongs offer the simplicity and immediacy of a dry flower pipe while facilitating a smoother hit by eliminating harsh dry smoke through water filtration.
+A major reason for the bong's popularity is that it's easy to use.
+The best bongs offer the simplicity and immediacy of a dry flower pipe while facilitating a smoother hit by eliminating harsh dry smoke through water filtration.
 Bongs offer particularly cool hits when ice is added to the water.

+It's generally easier to learn how to use a bong than it is some other popular smoking devices.
 Bongs require less prep work than a joint and typically offer a stronger hit than a dry flower vaporizer.
-Small bowls still provide a fresh hit, and, unlike a joint, don’t start to taste bad from tar buildup.
+Small bowls still provide a fresh hit, and, unlike smoking a joint, don't start to taste bad from tar buildup.